Books

 Rosalind Dixon and Theunis Roux (eds)

 The 1996 South African Constitution was promulgated on 18th December 1996 and came into effect on 4th February 1997.
 Its aspirational provisions promised to transform South Africa's economy and society along non-racial and egalitarian lines.
 Following the twentieth anniversary of its enactment, this book, co-edited by Rosalind Dixon and Theunis Roux, examines the triumphs and disappointments of the Constitution.
 It explains the arguments in favor of the Constitution being replaced with a more authentically African document, untainted by the necessity to compromise with ruling interests predominant at the end of apartheid.
+Others believe it remains a landmark attempt to create a society based on social, economic, and political rights for all citizens, and that its true implementation has yet to be achieved.
+This volume considers whether the problems South Africa now faces are of constitutional design or implementation, and analyses the Constitution's external influence on constitutionalism in other parts of the world.

-Australian Constitutional Values (Hart Publishing, 2018)
+Australian Constitutional Values book cover

-Rosalind Dixon (ed)
+Rosalind Dixon (eds)

 Vigorous debate exists among constitutional scholars as to the appropriate 'modalities' of constitutional argument, and their relative weight.
 Many scholars, however, argue that one important modality of constitutional argument involves attention to underlying constitutional purposes or 'values'.
 In Australia, this kind of values-oriented approach has been advocated by leading constitutional scholars, and also finds support in the judgments of the High Court at various times, particularly during the Mason Court era.
 Much of the scholarly debate on constitutional values to date, however, focuses on whether the Court should in fact look to constitutional values in this way, not the kinds of values the Court should consider, given such an approach.
-This book responds to this gap in the existing scholarly literature, by inviting a range of leading Australian constitutional lawyers and scholars to address the relevance and scope of various substantive constitutional values, and how they might affect the Court's approach to constitutional interpretation in various contexts.

 George Williams, Sean Brennan and Andrew Lynch